brickviking/brickviking/README.md

 # brickviking

 Hi.
 I'm brickviking, author of the rfcshow and minecrafty projects.
-Many of my other projects are listed here, or in the Repositories link reached from [here](https://github.com/brickviking).
+Many of my other projects are listed here, or in the Repositories link reached from above or from [here](https://github.com/brickviking).

 ### vimmaker/emacsmake